PANAMA COMPANY FORMATION

 * If you wish to open an account after establishment, please inquire in advance.

-The PPIF is regulated by Panamanian law and can establish its own bylaws to govern its activities.
-The PPIF's bylaws may include rules relating to the operation of the foundation and may also specify how the property will be disposed of in the event of termination.
+PPIF is governed by the laws of Panama and may establish its own bylaws to govern its activities.
+The bylaws of the PPIF may include rules related to the operation of the foundation and may also specify how the property will be disposed of in the event of termination.

-Recent developments in Panamanian regulations suggest that Panama is opening up to fintech and cryptocurrency activities.
-In particular, virtual asset startups can use Panamanian foundations to structure ICOs.
-Panama is still in the process of drafting and discussing new regulations, so if new regulations are passed and implemented in the future, you may need to prepare for a license application or review your business plan with the advice of a professional.
+Recent developments in the regulations in Panama suggest that the country is opening up to fintech and cryptocurrency activities.
+In particular, virtual asset startups can use the Panama Foundation to structure ICOs.
+Panama is still drafting and discussing new regulations, so if new regulations are passed and implemented in the future, you may need to prepare to apply for a license or review your business plan with the advice of an expert.

 Expected establishment period: 1 month